Some final notes

 In theory, there’s probably a finite number of ways to win basketball games.
 We haven’t yet reached the end of innovation; the sport is only 127 years old, after all.
 The beauty of knowing this is getting to watch coaches accept their finite amount of time, using it to teach players all of the possible ways they know to score points.
 Every coach does it a little differently, but these three do it more efficiently than just about anyone else.
 Using your allotted time to learn from them and implement some of their ideas seems like a great way to turn your offense into something greater.

-Thanks for reading the third installment of Building a Better Basketball Offense.
+Thanks for reading the fifth installment of Building a Better Basketball Offense.
 At the end of each post, there will be a link to extra notes or statistics I didn’t use, plus links to all GIFs and game videos used in the making of the post.
 Also, there’s transcripts of the interviews I did with each coach, with full audio files available upon request.
 Here’s this post’s edition.